Estonia

 Admission criteria are set by the university

-This applies to 21 other countries: Brandenburg, Cyprus, Czech Republic, Finland, France, Greece, Hesse, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, North Rhine-Westphalia, Norway, Poland, Portugal, Slovakia, Spain, Turkey, United Kingdom
+This applies to 18 other countries: Brandenburg, Finland, France, Hesse, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, North Rhine-Westphalia, Norway, Poland, Portugal, Serbia, Slovakia, Spain, United Kingdom

 80% Introduction of programmes at Bachelor level